 In Back 4 Blood you are going up against hordes of zombie-like creatures that have pretty much taken over the entire world.
-You get to play as one of the Cleaners who are a team based at Fort Hope, the home for the few survivors and who are pushing back against The Ridden.
-However, as a beginner it can be a bit daunting to go up against so many angry monsters, so we have put together some tips for beginners to help you out!
+You get to play as one of the Cleaners who are pushing back against The Ridden.
+However, as a beginner it can be a bit daunting to go up against so many angry monsters, so we have put together some beginner tips to help you out!

 Keep Your Team Healed